lucasimi/tda-mapper-python/README.md

 # tda-mapper

-A simple and efficient implementation of Mapper algorithm for Topological Data Analysis
+A simple and efficient Python implementation of Mapper algorithm for Topological Data Analysis

 * **Installation**: `pip install tda-mapper`